Azimuths/Epitech-JAM-2021/README.md

-# Epitech-JAM-2021
+# Echec-the-game
-Game made during an epitech JAM in 2021
+Repo for the epitech jam of the 11/02/2022